AllenNeuralDynamics/harp.device.quac/README.md

 The `MultiTransferManager` connects to each double buffer and driver and handles triggering an armed transfer, and it guarantees that multiple simultaneous requests to start a transfer occur simultaneously.

 ### FilePlayer Streaming Pipeline
+Waveforms are read interleaved from their sources in "chunks" of 16384 samples at a time and then pushed into double buffers such that the resulting output plays waveforms concurrently without interruption.

+Buffer size was selected to be large enough such that data from the SD card is can be read faster than it needs to sent to the downstream DAC drivers.
+This setup was tested in the worst-case scenario where 4 files are being read at once.

+A single CPU core is dedicated to this task of reading waveform sources and topping off buffers while the other core handles Harp communication, settings configuration, and waveform start/stop inputs.

 <p align="center">
   <img width="480" src="./assets/pics/file_player_streaming.drawio.png" />
 </p>